-A better system to reduce forage mineral imbalances is to mimic the migratory grazing which developed our grasslands in the first place, where animals move from one area once the length of the grass reaches around 2 inches on to another area which is around 6 to 8 inches long.
-Grazing in this way creates soil which is not compacted.
+A better system to reduce forage mineral imbalances is to mimic the migratory grazing which developed our grasslands in the first place, where animals move from one area once the length of the grass reaches around 2 inches onto another area which is around 6 to 8 inches long.
+Grazing in this way creates soil that is not compacted.
 It creates grass with more leaf structure, more root structure and lower sugars.
 It is also clean.
-Long grass is clean, short grass is not and where grass is dirty, iron levels in the horses diet are likely to be high, and this is not desirable.
+Long grass is clean, short grass is not and where the grass is dirty, iron levels in the horse’s diet are likely to be high, and this is not desirable.

 However, even the best most carefully managed pasture will still never be rich enough in diversity or large enough in geographical size to provide the diversity of plants to ensure mineral balance.
 This means that some form of supplementation will always have to be fed to horses to balance for optimum mineral ratios even on summer horse feeding.
 Optimum ratios will allow for optimum absorption and optimum health.